 As a specialized role in the field of human resources, labor relations employees are vital for preparing information for management to utilize during the collective bargaining process.

 Using their vast knowledge about economics, wage data, labor law, and collective bargaining trends, labor relations professionals interpret and administer employees’ contracts with respect to grievances, wages or salaries, employee welfare, healthcare benefits, pensions, union practices, and other stipulations.

 Because more and more companies are seeking to avoid litigation or strikes, specialists in this field of human resources are essential for serving as a liaison to resolve disputes between employees and management.

-The Duties of a Director of Labor Relations May Include:
+Duties of the Director of Labor Relations

-Understanding the law and Economy are Key
+Understanding the Law and Economy Are Key

-Labor relations managers and their staffs implement industrial labor relations programs and oversee compliance with the union negotiated contract.
+Labor relations managers and their staffs implement industrial labor relations programs and oversee compliance with the union-negotiated contract.
 When a collective bargaining agreement is up for negotiation, labor relations staff prepare information and make recommendations for management to use during union negotiations.

-This requires labor relations staff to be fully up to speed when it comes to being informed about the state of the economy and market rate pay.
+This requires labor relations staff to be fully up to speed when it comes to being informed about the state of the economy and market-rate pay.
 Staff must be familiar with current trends in collective bargaining agreements and competitive benefits and work rules.
 They also need to have extensive knowledge of labor laws and approaches to take for resolution.

-Those working in labor relations need a broad skill set and depth of capability.
+Those working in labor relations need a broad skillset and depth of capability.
 The labor relations staff is also tasked with researching, developing, interpreting, and administering the union contract regarding wages, benefits, employee working conditions, health care, pensions, union and management practices, grievances, and other contractual provisions.

 Career Prospects in Labor Relations

-Union membership is declining in most industries and state governments are going after collective bargaining agreements of public sector labor forces because of the cost and unwieldiness of the agreements.
+Union membership is declining in most industries and state governments are going after collective bargaining agreements of public-sector labor forces because of the cost and unwieldiness of the agreements.
 Labor relations professionals may see more limited employment opportunities in the future as a result of these trends.

-If you're thinking about going into this field, consider obtaining a more broadly-based college degree (and experience) than labor relations.
-For instance, consider majoring in human resources which has numerous career options.
+If you're thinking about going into this field, consider obtaining a more broadly based college degree (and experience) than labor relations.
+For instance, consider majoring in human resources, which has numerous career options.
 Courses in business, management, and psychology are also viable options.
 You will find you will have far more career choices if you don't narrow-focus yourself.